SubxX/QuizRun/README.md

 ### Features

-- User can create quizzes with multiple choice questions.
+- User can create quizzes with multiple choice questions
 - User can take quizzes created by other users
 - User can see their score after completing the quiz
 - User can view the results of the quizzes they have taken